FriendsOfSylius/SyliusImportExportPlugin/README.md

   #### Notes

-  - Replace `foo` with the name of the type you want to implement in the following examples.
+  - Replace `app.foo` with the name of the resource (under `sylius_resource` config) you want to implement in the following examples.
-  - Replace `bar` with the name of the format you want to implement in the following examples.
+  - Replace `bar` with the name of the format you want to implement in the following examples (csv, json, ...).
-  - Note it is of course also possible to implement a dedicated importer for `foo` type and format `bar`, in case a generic type implementation is not possible.
+  - Note it is of course also possible to implement a dedicated importer for `app.foo` ressource and format `bar`, in case a generic type implementation is not possible.

 #### Adding a ResourceImporter